-I fear, I have too long Detain'd the Reader, from the Satisfaction he will find in the further Vindication of an Innocent Man, against the Imputations of the C-ns: and therefore, I hasten to inform him; that, the L-ds, Obferving the Nature and Tendency of these Proceedings, and finding at the same time, that their Own Authority and Jurisdiction were so far Contemn'd, that the G-ns Declin'd the Justice of their House: Tho' they were at a loss, how to Vindicate the Indignity done to themselves, as a Supreme Court of Judicature; (before whom, according to the Regular Course of Proceedings, the Crimes Charg'd against the Ch-rought to have been laid, and prov'd, and the Issue of that Charge determin'd.)
-Yet, they thought, they cou'd not be so far wanting to that duty they ow'd her Majesty, as not to Enquire into the Conduct of her Minister: and return her a Faithful Account of that Conduct.
-Accordingly, they Order'd all the Papers and Proceedings relating to those two Facts, Namely, The Noli Prosequi obbbtain'd for Lloyd, and the Speech deliver'd by the L-d Ch--r to the L-d Mayor and Aldermen, to be laid before 'em: and then, drew up an Humble Representation of them to her Majesty, in the following Words,
+I fear I have too long detain'd the Reader, from the Satisfaction he will find in the further Vindication of an innocent Man, against the Imputations of the Commons: and therefore, I haften to inform him, that, the Lords observing the Nature and Tendency of these Proceedings, and finding, at the same time, that their own Authority and Jurisdiction were so far contemn'd, that the Commons declined the Justice of their House: Tho' they were at a Loss how to vindicate the Indignity done to themselves, as a Supreme Court of Judicature; (before whom, according to the regular Course of Proceedings, the Crimes charg'd against the Chancellor ought to have been laid, and prov'd, and the Issue of that Charge determin'd.)
+Yet, they thought, they could not be fo far wanting to that Duty they ow'd her Majesty, as not to enquire into the Conduct of her Minister: and return her a faithful Account of that Conduct.
+Accordingly, they ordered all the Papers and Proceedings relating to those two Facts, namely, The Noli Prosequi obtain'd for Lloyd, and the Speech delivered by the Lord Chancellor to the Lord Mayor and Aldermen, to be laid before them; and then drew up an humble Representation of them to her Majesty, in the following Words.

-The Humble Representation of the Lords Spiritual and Temporal in Parliament Assembled.
+The Humble Representation of the Lords Spiritual and Temporal in Parliament assembled.